arkin0x/cyberspace/readme.md

 By these rules, the tip of a broken movement chain will never have temporal armor.
 Drift events are essentially permanent, so a broken movement chain will remain vulnerable as long as the operator has not been killed.
 Once Derezzed, an operator starts fresh with a new movement chain at their home coordinate and no chains prior to the Derezz event can be targeted any more.

-**Armor**.
-An operator may publish a kind 10087 "Armor" PoW event.
-The valid PoW in this event is subtracted from any incoming Derezz as a defensive measure.

-Defenders against Derezz have an asymmetric advantage because they can generate Armor PoW any time before they encounter an attacker, whereas the attacker must generate enough Derezz to overcome their victim's Armor in a very short period of time.
-Therefore, an additional aggressive action is available to balance out this defender's advantage...

 **Vortex**.
 A Vortex exerts a constant gravitational force that pulls a victim toward it while the attacker can generate higher PoW for a Derezz, as an example.
 An attacker may publish a kind 88 "Vortex" PoW event and specify the victim's pubkey (only 1 allowed) and e tag the respective movement chains.
 The content of the event should specify the coordinates where the Vortex should appear; if omitted it should appear at the victim's location.
 If the Vortex's PoW is 10 and the victim is 7 units away from it, 3 units of acceleration are applied to pull the victim toward the center.

-## Defense

 **Bubble**.
 Securing one's property is a human right, and so it is necessary to provide tools for operators to defend their cyber property.
 Bubble is an event kind 90 that represents the creation of a constant anti-gravitational force that pushes an aggressor away from it.
 It functions as the exact opposite to a Vortex.
 The range and force of repulsion is constant regardless of the aggressor's distance from the origin.

+## Defense

+**Armor**.
+An operator may publish a kind 10087 "Armor" PoW event.
+The valid PoW in this event is subtracted from any incoming Derezz as a defensive measure.

+Defenders against Derezz have an asymmetric advantage because they can generate Armor PoW any time before they encounter an attacker, whereas the attacker must generate enough Derezz to overcome their victim's Armor in a very short period of time.
+Therefore, an additional aggressive action is available to balance out this defender's advantage in the form of Vortex.

 **Stealth**.
 The state of the nostr network does not reflect whether an operator is actively controlling their Presence or not.
 Your latest Drift event determines where you are located.
 If you close your cyberspace client, other operators will still see you in that location and you are still vulnerable to attack.
 Therefore, it is important to be able to conceal one's location so that when the human controller is not present the operator is less vulnerable.